Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 ## Column Breakdown

-The section below provides a description of each of the columns included in the template, ordered by tab.
+The section below describes each of the columns included in the template, ordered by tab.
 Please note that the columns provided in the template tabs are illustrative only and should be edited according to the requirements of your collection.

 <br>